 In this section, the cluster system configured with two nodes where the CF node names are "shasta1" and "shasta2", is explained as an example.

-1. For K5 environment, make sure the IP address of cluster interconnect is set.
+1. For cluster nodes placed between different network segments, in K5 environment, or in RHOSP environment, make sure the IP address of cluster interconnect is set.

 Example: When you use "eth1" as the NIC of the cluster interconnect.